 THE FELICITY BRYAN PUBLISHING MENTORSHIP SCHEME

-Applications are now open for the Felicity Bryan Publishing Mentorship Scheme, created in honour of the pre-eminent literary agent Felicity Bryan, who died in June 2020.
+The Felicity Bryan Publishing Mentorship Scheme was created in honour of the pre-eminent literary agent Felicity Bryan, who died in June 2020.

-The mentorship will be based primarily at the Felicity Bryan Associates offices in North Oxford.
+The three-month mentorship will be based primarily at the Felicity Bryan Associates offices in Oxford.
 It will also include a range of industry placements at our partner organisations, including:

-The scheme supports one mentee; however, shortlisted candidates will be offered six months of one-to-one virtual mentoring with a member of the FBA team, who can offer advice about the industry, job applications and who will also help review CVs and cover letters.
+The scheme supports one mentee, however shortlisted candidates will be offered six-months of one-to-one virtual mentoring with a member of the FBA team, who can offer advice about the industry, an insight into the work of literary agencies, and help reviewing CVs and cover letters.

-You can find out more about the experience of our inaugural mentee, Niktaa Amirkhalili HERE.
+You can find out more about our inaugural mentee, Niktaa’s, experience HERE.
 After her mentorship with FBA, Niktaa secured an internship with Profile Books.
 She is now an assistant at RCW Literary Agency.

 About Felicity Bryan: Felicity was unequivocally one of the most successful and esteemed literary agents of the last few decades.
 She established her own literary agency in Oxford in 1988, after a career as a journalist and then as a director at Curtis Brown in London.
-Her clients at that time included Mary Berry and Rosamunde Pilcher, and her burgeoning commercial and critical success gave her the basis to take on new agents and staff for what has since become the largest literary agency outside London.
-Felicity was awarded an MBE in the 2020 New Year’s Honours for her services to publishing.
-She died from stomach cancer in June 2020.
+Her clients at that time included Mary Berry and Rosamunde Pilcher, and her burgeoning commercial and critical success gave her the basis to take on new agents and staff.
+By the time of her death from stomach cancer in summer 2020, her agency was the largest outside London.
+She was awarded an MBE in the 2020 New Year’s Honours list for her services to publishing.

 ELIGIBILITY